 Who: Any type of organization – governmental, for-profit, nonprofit, community-based.

-What: Financial and technical help using compost in earthwork, landscaping and gardening projects.
+What: Financial and technical help for using compost in earthwork, landscaping and gardening projects.
 See below for examples of the support we can offer.

 When: Proposals will be reviewed on a first-come, first-served basis as long as resources are available.